 Thomas’ intense dedication has helped him become a six-time Pro Bowler at safety, a playmaking tornado in the secondary.
 As a key member of the Seattle Seahawks “Legion of Boom” defense for nine years, Thomas played with excellence and confidence, daring quarterbacks to throw into “Area 29”, his nickname for the part of the field that he patrols.

 “When I’m on the field, I totally lock in,” Thomas said.
 “I feel free.
 I love this game, bro.”

-The game is a marquee matchup between the two teams that pursued Thomas most heavily during free agency.
-Before he signed with Baltimore, Thomas thought he would sign a one-year “prove-it deal” with the Chiefs, and he went to bed thinking he was headed to Kansas City.
+The game is a marquee matchup between the team that Thomas won a Super Bowl with, facing the Ravens where Thomas hopes to win another.
+Before he signed with Baltimore, Thomas thought he would sign a one-year “prove-it deal” with the Kansas City Chiefs, and he went to bed thinking it was a done deal.
 But the next morning, Thomas’ agent said he had heard from the Ravens.

 The dominos in free agency fall quickly, and Thomas was soon on a plane headed to Baltimore.
 He has not regretted that decision.